-- from the residential character of the area; - iii. the use complements other uses in the DPS area: - iv. the use will not cause significant negative traffic impacts; - appropriate buffering such as setbacks, landscaping and fencing will be provided on-site to ensure the compatibility of the use with adjacent residential uses; - vi. the signage will respect the residential character of the area; and, - vii. an appropriate combination of on-site and off-site parking is available to service the proposed use, with all on-site parking on the lot being in the interior side and rear yards.
+- the residential character of the building is maintained; - ii. the scale and type of use does not detract from the residential character of the area; - the use complements other uses in the DPS area: - iv. the use will not cause significant negative traffic impacts; - appropriate buffering such as setbacks, landscaping and fencing will be provided on-site to ensure the compatibility of the use with adjacent residential uses; - vi. the signage will respect the residential character of the area; and, - vii. an appropriate combination of on-site and off-site parking is available to service the proposed use, with all on-site parking on the lot being in the interior side and rear yards.
 Off-site parking shall only be considered if appropriate arrangements satisfactory to the City have been made, and the lands are permitted and designed for parking. - b.
 The development criteria shall also include garage control requirements to ensure that the historic built form and area character prevails and that garages remain sub-ordinate to the primary dwelling.